 What if multiple cats need to travel and one influences the other’s fear?

 Cats definitely pick up on each other’s stress levels.
 If possible, separate anxious cats during carrier training and transport.
-Sometimes having a calm cat travel with a fearful one can actually help, but this requires careful assessment of their relationship dynamics and individual personalities.
+Sometimes having a calm cat travel with a fearful one can help, but this requires careful assessment of their relationship dynamics and individual personalities.

 Conclusion